MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 Native Mode has the following requirements:

-- There can only be one Yammer network on the tenant.
+- There can only be [one Yammer network on the tenant](consolidate-multiple-yammer-networks.md).

-- Office 365 identity must be enforced on the Yammer network.

 - All domains on the tenant are associated with the Yammer network, and there are no domains on the Yammer network that are not on the tenant.